Things to do in Banff and Lake Louise in March

 Après Adventure

-No matter your activity, you are sure to run into other explorers for après!
+No matter your activity, you will surely run into other explorers for après!
 There is something for every taste, from on-hill chalets to hotel tapas and bars to downtown restaurants.

 You’ll find bites of: